watson-developer-cloud/social-customer-care/README.md

 # <%= bluemix.name -%> [![](https://img.shields.io/badge/bluemix-powered-blue.svg)](https://bluemix.net)

 This application is a Starter Kit (SK) that is designed to get you up and running quickly with a common industry pattern, and to provide information and best practices around Watson services.
 This application was created to demonstrate how the [Natural Language Classifier][natural-language-classifier] can be used to direct customer requests and queries to the appropriate agent or workflow.
-Additionally, [Tone Analyzer][tone-analyzer], [Natural Language Understanding][natural-language-understanding], and [Personality Insights][personality-insights] demonstrate how to efficiently provide an agent with customer insights.
+Additionally, [Natural Language Understanding][natural-language-understanding], and [Personality Insights][personality-insights] demonstrate how to efficiently provide an agent with customer insights.

 You can see a version of this app that is already running [here](https://social-customer-care.mybluemix.net/).